Church of the Flagellation: Tradition

 Like Philo, Josephus testifies that the Roman governors stayed in Herod's palace while they were in Jerusalem, carried out their judgements on the pavement immediately outside it, and had those found guilty flogged there; Josephus indicates that Herod's palace is on the western hill, and it has recently (2001) been rediscovered under a corner of the Jerusalem citadel near Jaffa Gate.
 Archaeologists now therefore conclude that, in the first century, the Roman governors judged at the western hill, rather than the area around the Church of the Flagellation, on the diametrically opposite side of the city.

 History

 The original church was built by the Crusaders.
 During the Ottoman period (from 1516), this early shrine and its surrounding buildings were reportedly used as stables, and later as private houses.

-The whole complex was given to the Franciscans in 1838 by Ibrahim Pasha of Egypt, who brought parts of Ottoman Syria under Egyptian rule between 1831-41.
+The whole complex was given to the Franciscans in 1838 by Ibrahim Pasha of Egypt, who brought parts of Ottoman Syria under Egyptian rule between 1831 and 1841.
 In 1839 Duke Maximilian Joseph in Bavaria funded a hasty rebuilding of the church over the medieval ruins.

-The current church was completed between 1928–29 and was a complete reconstruction, executed by Italian Antonio Barluzzi in the style of the 12th century.
+The current church was completed between 1928 and 1929 and was a complete reconstruction, executed by Italian Antonio Barluzzi in the style of the 12th century.
 The church is held in trust by the Franciscan Custody of the Holy Land.

+In February 2023, a Jewish–American tourist vandalized a statue of Jesus within the church with a hammer.